 Jamilia Sherls-Jones, DNP, MPH, RN, CDP, CPN and Deborah Rader will address the language and cultural needs of patients that can directly impact safety, outcomes and health equity.
 In this one-hour webinar, you will learn to recognize safety issues related to language and culture and apply strategies to provide accommodation to those with language and cultural needs.
 More information.

 Telehealth Delivered Multidisciplinary Pain

 UW TelePain is a free service funded by the Washington State Legislature for community providers intended to increase knowledge and confidence in chronic pain management, and to present difficult chronic pain cases for consultation.
 This program brings together a network of interprofessional specialists with expertise in the management of challenging chronic pain problems.
 However providers are unsure of how to access the program and it's benefits.
 This webinar will provide attendees with the knowledge and skills of community practice providers who treat patients with chronic pain.
-This activity has been approved for AMA PRA Category 1 Credit™.
 More Information.